Denials

 • We weren't able to securely connect to your bank account to gather enough information

-When can I reapply if my Possible Loan wasn't approved?
+When can I reapply if my application wasn't approved?

-We understand that financial situations can change quickly.
-If you’ve increased your income, improved your account balance, or resolved past issues, you’re welcome to apply again.
-Just open the app and start a new application—most applicants receive a decision within 24 hours.
+If your financial situation has changed, for example your income has increased, your account balance has improved, or you've resolved past issues, you're welcome to apply again.
+Open the app and start a new application.
+Most applicants receive a decision within 24 hours.

-Not sure how you can strengthen your application?
-Learn more about what steps you can take to improve your approval chances or watch this video to learn more about the best time to apply
+Not sure how to strengthen your loan or advance application?
+Learn more about what steps you can take to improve your approval chances.

 Should I reapply for a lower amount?

-If you apply for a $350 loan and our system determines that $200 is a better fit for your current financial situation, we’ll offer you the $200 instead.
-You won’t need to reapply for a smaller amount, it’s built into the process.
+If you apply for a $350 loan and our system determines that $200 is a better fit, we'll offer you $200 instead.
+You won't need to reapply for a smaller amount.
+It's built into the process.

 Why does a state database restriction mean I can't get approved?

-At Possible, we follow all state lending laws and regulations.
+Possible follows all state lending laws and regulations.
 Some states use databases to help enforce rules designed to protect borrowers.
-These rules can sometimes prevent us from approving your loan—even if other parts of your application look strong.
+These rules can sometimes prevent us from approving your loan even if other parts of your application look strong.

 Washington State Residents